Six Fascinating Paris Art Museums To Add To Your List

 Musée du Luxembourg

-This was the first museum in France to be open to the public, in 1750.
-It's a small, charming museum tucked in the Jardin du Luxembourg.
+This was the first museum in France to open to the public, in 1750.
+It's a small, charming gallery tucked in the Jardin du Luxembourg.
 In fact, it's actually part of the Palais du Luxembourg, home of the French Senate, and the museum is operated under the auspices of the Senate.

 The museum only shows one exhibit at a time, and there are only two or three each year.
 During periods between exhibits the museum is not open, so be sure to check in advance.